-- · All passwords are case-sensitive. - You can choose a password that is at least eight characters long, and that contains characters from at least three of the following four character classes: uppercase letters, lowercase letters, numbers (0 through 9), and special characters.
+- · All passwords are case-sensitive. - A valid password must contain at least eight characters, of which at least three are of the following four character classes: uppercase letters, lowercase letters, numbers (0 through 9), and special characters and must not contain a single uppercase letter at the beginning or only a single number at the end.